Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond: Experiments

 \textbf{Constraint module evaluation.}~ Except for the propagation networks, the advantage of constraint on the registration field is also explored.
 Fig.~\ref{fig:integration} illustrates the warped images and the corresponding flow grids generated by the model with and without integration operation.
 Apparently, the constraint can properly reduce unreasonable overlaps of the deformation field and preserve the topology of the warped volume, promising a smoother and more reliable registration.
 To provide an intuitive comprehension of the effect of each component, Fig.~\ref{fig:multi-step} visualizes the deformation fields generated in each module during the propagation process, and the enlargement of corresponding local detail is attached on the bottom right.
 As the visualization shows, the data matching network firstly provides a primary estimation of field $\bm{{\bm{u}}^{1}}$, whereafter the regularization network refines the field to make $\bm{{\bm{v}}^{1}}$ smoother.
 Further, the integration operation ideally reduces the unreasonable overlaps within the field and guarantees a diffeomorphic deformation $\bm{{\varphi}^{1}}$.
 Repeating this way, the propagated field can be guided towards the desirable results and achieves satisfying accuracy.

-\textbf{Training strategies evaluation.}~ Due to the joint learning of the task-specific hyper-parameters and model parameters, our network does not have to manually select hyper-parameters during training.
+\textbf{Training strategies evaluation.}~ Given the training and validation data, thanks to our joint learning of the task-specific hyper-parameters and model parameters, our network does not have to manually select hyper-parameters during training.
 Instead, we design the bilevel training strategy to automatically discover the optimal value for task-specific hyper-parameters.
 As Tab.~\ref{tab:ablation_HO} shows, on the brain MR registration task the model taking bilevel self-tuned training can achieve much more accurate performance than the default training setting, where the hyper-parameters are manually tuned.
 When switching to liver CT data, the default hyper-parameters could not generalize well.
 Generally, a grid search algorithm or manually tuning will be applied to obtain these task-specific parameters, which require many training runs.
 In contrast, the proposed bilevel self-tuned training could auto-adapt to liver CT data and achieve satisfying performance.
 These results indicate that our bilevel training strategy may offer a compelling path towards automated hyper-parameter tuning for registration networks.